JrNerio30/Coding-Demo/README.md

 # Coding Demo

-Coding Demo is a Coding Practise for me to utilize all of the skills and new line codes that I've Learned Including HTML5, SCSS/CSS, and Javascript. https://jrnerio30.github.io/Coding-Demo/
+Coding Demo is a Coding Practise for me to utilize all of the skills and new line codes that I've Learned Including HTML5, SCSS/CSS, and Javascript and many more. https://jrnerio30.github.io/Coding-Demo/
 ## Made with
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,scss)](https://skillicons.dev)